 For UNDP, civil society constitutes the full range of formal and informal organizations that are outside the state and market.
 This includes social movements, volunteer organizations, indigenous peoples' organizations, mass-based membership organizations, non-governmental organizations, and community-based organizations, as well as communities and citizens acting individually and collectively.

 Goodwill Ambassadors and Advocates

-UNDP has long enlisted the voluntary services and support of prominent figures as Goodwill Ambassadors and Advocates to shine a spotlight on important issues affecting our planet and its people.
-These well-known individuals are at the top of their field—whether it's film, television, music, art or sports— and share a commitment to making the planet a better place.
+UNDP has long enlisted the voluntary services and support of prominent figures as Goodwill Ambassadors and Advocates to shine a spotlight on critical issues affecting our planet and its people.
+These well-known individuals are at the top of their field—whether it is film, television, music, art, or sports— and share a commitment to making the planet a better place.